To read the background on this post click here.

-Going to golfing events isn’t like going to a NASCAR race or a football game where you can join the fanbase and learn the game as you experience it.
+Going to golfing events isn’t like going to a NASCAR races or a football games where you can join the fan base and learn the game as you experience it.
 The best way to learn to appreciate golf is through television broadcasts.
 Going there live, that is for the already converted fans.

 However, others in my group experienced the event differently.
 One followed his favorite player through their whole round.
 He saw every shot and walked 18 holes.
 Others had no strategic plan and wandered where they would.
 Sometimes they would follow an interesting group a few holes then they would find a tee box to watch a few groups come through.

 The options for how to watch a golf tournament are many, but it takes knowing golf to fully enjoy it.

 Pebble itself is a lot of walking with the 9th and 10th holes being as far from the club house as it gets.
 But the views are worth it.
 It sits right on Monterrey Bay where you can watch sea otters, seals and other marine life living their life while golf drama occurs on their shores.